 DKIM authentication means that a receiving mail server can do two things:

-- It can safely determine that the owner of the domain where the DKIM key is located did send the email.
+- It can safely determine that the owner of the domain (where the DKIM key is) did in fact send the email.

 - The receiving mail server can also see that the contents of the email were not changed or modified in transit between the sender and the recipient.

-For those reasons, DKIM is the most robust authentication tool in your arsenal and by putting it in place you help ensure the long-term viability and success of email marketing for your brand.
+For those reasons, DKIM is the most robust authentication tool in your arsenal and by putting it in place, you ensure the long-term viability and success of email marketing for your brand.

 Why you should care about email authentication